 - Platform SDK includes configuration options to turn the lazy parsing functionality on or off for each individual protocol that supports this feature. - Potentially time-consuming attributes that are candidates for lazy parsing are selected and marked by Platform SDK developers.
-Refer to your Platform SDK API Reference for details. - To maintain backwards compatibility, there is no change in how user applications access attribute values. - By default, the lazy parsing feature is turned off.
+Refer to your Platform SDK API Reference for details. - To maintain backwards compatibility, there is no change in how user applications access attribute values. - Default values: - In Platform SDK for Java, the lazy parsing feature is turned on by default.
+Note: The default value changed in release 8.1.4; in earlier releases of Platform SDK for Java, lazy parsing is turned off by default. - In Platform SDK for .NET, the lazy parsing feature is turned off by default.